 ☆☆☆☆ – The Public Reviews

-“This double-act forms a classic, winning combination… Utter chaos, but lots of laughs, Ellis and Rose may have just made my day.
+“A joyous occasion… Utter chaos, but lots of laughs, Ellis & Rose may have just made my day.
 Even if they also made me hold a box which they claimed had a dead badger in it.”

 ☆☆☆☆ – Fringe Biscuit